-In the southern part of Chile, some traditional dishes that you may find tasty are the Arrollado de huaso, which is a pork roll with bacon slices, chilis, and spices, rolled in pork skin, boiled and served with an avocado salsa.
-Another typical Chilean food is Sopa Patagonia, which is a pork soup mixed with potatoes, shrimp, and mussels.
+In the southern part of Chile, some traditional dishes that you may find tasty are the Arrollado de huaso, which is a pork roll with bacon slices, chilis, and spices, rolled in pork skin, boiled, and served with avocado salsa.
+Another typical food of Chile is Sopa Patagonia, which is a pork soup mixed with potatoes, shrimp, and mussels.
 Since Chile borders the Pacific Ocean, seafood dishes such as Ceviche are typically made from raw fish or shrimp.

 To get through the cooler nights of southern Chile, there is also a traditional Chilean stew called Cazuela that is made with peppers, quinoa, chili, corn, potatoes, and meat (usually chicken).

-Two of the most popular sandwiches in Chile are the Barros Luco and Churrascos, which resemble a cheesesteak disguised as a grilled cheese sandwich.
 Another traditional Chilean food is Chorrillana.
-This dish is a French fry lovers dream because it includes a huge plate of fries covered with meat, sausages, eggs, chorizo, tomatoes or any other ingredient you might want!
+This dish is a French fry lover’s dream because it includes a huge plate of fries covered with meat, sausages, eggs, chorizo, tomatoes, or any other ingredient you might want!